R.A. "Sam" Fabro Scholarship - $1,000

 Born in Udine, Italy, Sam Fabro moved to Winnipeg as a child and played with the 1941 Memorial Cup winning Winnipeg Rangers.
 He was one of the founders and first Chairman of the Manitoba Hockey Players Foundation in 1967 and was a leader in the creation of the Hockey Hall of Fame & Museum in 1985.
 Fabro was also a huge influence and instrumental builder in more than just hockey.

 The Chair of the 1974 Winter and 1978 Summer Games, Fabro was a co-founder of the Manitoba Marathon and Canoeathon and Chair of the Manitoba Sports Hall of Fame.
 He was President of the Manitoba Baseball Association from 1968 - 1969, Chairman for the Manitoba Games from 1974 - 1978, and vice chairman of the Wildlife Foundation of Manitoba.
-Ronald A. "Sam" Fabro was admitted to the Order of Canada in 1975 and will be turning 97 in December, 2017.
+Ronald A. "Sam" Fabro was admitted to the Order of Canada in 1975 and lpassed away in January, 2018.

 The R. A. "Sam" Fabro Scholarships are awarded to a member of the University of Manitoba Men's and Women's hockey programs.
 The recipients are selected by the UofM coaches every November from the their respective rosters.

 2016-17 Recipients; Women: Caitlin Fyten Men: Adam Henry